-" The ETU worked hard with Protect in early 2020 to change the rules of the Fund so as to allow members to access up to $4,000 worth of stand down (hardship) payments.
+" The ETU worked hard with Protect in early 2020 to change the rules of the Fund so as to allow members to access stand down (hardship) payments.

-An initial $2,000 payment was made available to Protect members who were stood down without pay or who experienced financial hardship due to COVID-19.
-A second payment was available to members after a further five weeks if required.
+Payments have been made available to Protect members who are stood down without pay or who experience financial hardship due to COVID-19.

-These hardship payments helped many members get through the financial shock of widespread stand downs during the COVID-19 lockdown.
+These hardship payments help many members get through the financial shock of widespread stand downs during the COVID-19 lockdowns.

-This experience once again demonstrated the importance of our industry schemes like Protect in providing an additional safety net for members - in normal times and when a once-in100-year event strikes."
+This experience once again demonstrates the importance of our industry schemes like Protect in providing an additional safety net for members - in normal times and when a once-in100-year event strikes."